Many people go through life unconsciously. Sorta like sleepwalking.

 6. Financial Understanding

 You don’t have to be an economic genius to have a good understanding about money.
 A lot of it is common sense when it comes to the basics.
-Save money for emergencies, watch your spending, try to get a good ROI on purchases… this is all simple stuff.
+Save money for emergencies, watch your spending, try to get a good return on investment on purchases… this is all simple stuff.
 It’s all easy to do.

 Then why is the savings rate in America less than 5%?
 Simple.
 It’s easy not to do.